xnuk/crawl/README.md

         name: 'div.name', // You can use CSS selector
         pic: './/img/@src', // or XPath
         link: '.more>a/@href' // or both!

+        // You can use strict XPath selector if it matters
+        // pic: XPath('.//img/@src')
     }],
     copyright: {
         [CONVERT]: x => x.toLowerCase(),